History of Diving Museum

-The History of Diving Museum is located in the Islamorada, Florida which is in the Florida Keys.
+The History of Diving Museum is located in Islamorada, Florida which is in the Florida Keys.
 The museum's exhibits include a collection of vintage underwater diving equipment, a notable collection of diving helmets and various artifacts that are dedicated to the history of underwater diving.

 History

 The not-for-profit museum was founded by Joe and Sally Bauer, retired physicians.
 A chance purchase of a diving helmet had started their interest in diving and the ocean.
 They wrote scientific articles on oceanic topics, and assembled a large collection of diving artifacts.
 In 2000, they started turning a self-storage warehouse in Islamorada into a museum.
 It opened to the public in 2005 and was in full operation the next year.
 Joe died in 2007 and his widow Sally continued the work.

 Exhibits

 As of 2014, the museum had 13 exhibits on diving history, beginning with a story from the 3-4 thousand year old Epic of Gilgamesh.
 Diving pioneers such as Edmond Halley and Karl Heinrich Klingert are included.
 The museum has a large collection of diving helmets from over 20 countries.
 The collection includes atmospheric diving suits such as the 1930 "Iron Mike".